Also known as the big-eye or branch herring, the alewife is a thin, silver fish with a single dark shoulder spot located behind its head.

 Hellbenders are large aquatic salamanders that can grow more than two feet in length.
 They live in freshwater streams in parts of New York, Pennsylvania and Virginia.

 The hickory shad is a river herring with a thin, grayish-green body and several spots on the shoulder.
 It visits the Chesapeake Bay each spring to spawn in freshwater rivers.

 Horned pondweed is a bay grass with long, thread-like leaves and distinctive horned seeds in spring.
 It grows in fresh and medium-salinity tidal waters of the Chesapeake Bay and its rivers.

-Hydrilla is an invasive bay grass that grows in freshwater portions of the Chesapeake Bay and most of its tributaries.
+Hydrilla is a nonnative underwater grass that grows in freshwater portions of the Chesapeake Bay and most of its tributaries.